JWahle/piCoreCDSP/README.md

      - You should see channel meters and `State: RUNNING` on the left
      - If things go wrong, check the CamillaDSP log file via the `Show log file` button for more info.
        After changing the settings, go to the pCP `Main Page` and press `Restart` to restart Squeezelite.
-       If the settings are correct, the channel meters and `State: RUNNING` on the left side should be visible in CamillaGUI.
+       If you output audio to CamillaDSP and the settings are correct, the channel meters and `State: RUNNING` should be visible on the left side in CamillaGUI.

 ## Troubleshooting